Elm-Canvas/elm-canvas/readme.md

 **20161216** Elm-Canvas now contains a function called canvas, which takes a width, height, and list of canvas data, and returns a canvas with that data.

+**20161217** putPixels function, which given a list of (Coordinate, Color), changes the pixels at those coordinates on a specific canvas to those colors

 ## GOALS
 0 ~~Make a function that can return a canvas with given canvas data~~